 Dollar Dinner – Teach the value of eating on a budget.
-Take the girls to the grocery store and give them each a couple of dollars to buy something to go with a dinner you will go prepare afterward.
+Take the youth to the grocery store and give them each a couple of dollars to buy something to go with dinner you will go prepare afterward.
 They can work together (someone decides to buy pasta, another buys pasta sauce, etc.) or on their own.
 It would be fun to have some kind of theme or rules for choosing the foods.
 You could teach them about various easy ways to save money on groceries, such as Ibotta or digital coupons.

 Family History Show and Tell – Come prepared to share a fun or interesting story from their family history.
 Here is an example of one group that did this and how it looked.

 Candy Bar Husband – I thought this was so fun when I was in Young Women.
 Here is how this one works.

 Mother-Daughter Night – Lots of things you can do for this.
 Spa night, cooking night, have the youth prepare a dinner for their moms…anything!
 I thought this M&M night sounded like fun!